 - If you work internationally, make sure the name you choose does not have a different meaning in a different language

-- Because most likely your brand name will become your website, Facebook page and email address, make sure it can be spelled easily
+- As your brand name will most likely be featured on your website, social media pages and email address, make sure it can be spelt easily

 - For the same reason check that the name is available online

 Take some sticky notes and start with the obvious like your products and services.
 For each of them use a different sticky note and stick them to a board or table.
 Define the local area you work in and sum it up.

 If you work only in Italy, write ‘Italian’ on a sticky note.
 If you cover a bigger area, group, and name that area (Europe, Asia, America, etc.).
 Next, look at your target market and define it in the same way.
 If you work mainly for universities, write ‘students’ on a note.
 Now play with it and put the notes together in a different order.
 Or group them and define a name for the group and use that.
 If your result is too large, see if you can meaningfully abbreviate it.